arvind-kr4/full-stack-test/README.md

 5. General quality of code and technical communication.

 # How to submit your work
-1. Fork this project on github.
+1. Fork this project on bitbucket.
+You will need to create a free account if you don't have one (https://bitbucket.org/account/signup/).
 2. Update this README.md with all the details about your solution and how to run the project.
 3. When you're finished, send us the URL of your public GIT repository.